#PROJECT STEP BY STEP

 WE HUMBLY MEASURE OUR ACTIONS:

 Measuring the social impact of our actions is essential to ensure transparency but, above all, to be able to interpret and learn to cooperate better and in a more focused and effective way.
-SDG Action Manager tool combines B Lab's Impact Assessment B with the Ten Principles of the UN Global Compact to help companies channel their actions to generate a positive impact through dynamic self-assessment, standard comparison and establishment of goals for improvement.
+SDG Action Manager tool combines the Ten Principles of the UN Global Compact to help to generate a positive impact through dynamic self-assessment, standard comparison, and establishment of goals for improvement.